Topher’s Top 100 Tracks of 2018

 8. Young The Giant – Mirror Master

-While they have been on my radar for years, 2018 was the year that Young The Giant finally became one of my favorite bands (maybe my favorite?
-Sorry, MUTEMATH), and this particular track played a large role in that.
+While they have been on my radar for years, 2018 was the year that Young The Giant finally became one of my favorite bands, and this particular track played a large role in that.
 Instrumentally, it’s a stellar song that serves its purpose as an album closer rather well.
 Lyrically, “Mirror Master” is exactly what I needed to hear during a time in my life when I was unsure about a lot of things, and in that way it feels like it was made specifically with me in mind.
 That, my dear friends, is the beauty of music.

 7. Yadin Kol – True Love

 I featured Yadin Kol’s debut back when it first released in June and could not stop raving about his unique sound.
 At the time I coined the sound “island soul pop,” a term by which I still stand one hundred percent, even six months later.
 Add to that some incredibly thought-provoking lyrics that will likely make you nod your head in agreement (all while already bobbing to the beat), and it’s no wonder “True Love” served as the soundtrack to much of my summer in 2018.

 Speaking of quality tunes released this past summer, with perfectly complementary guitars and synths (a feat not everyone can pull off), and lyrics with just the right amount of “bubbly,” “Love Me Back” was the smash of the summer for me and many others.
 This is the second year in a row where a Dream Chief song is in my top ten, and even though the indie pop duo actually released three singles this year (two of them, including this one, are here), “Love Me Back” is by far the strongest tune the Tuttle cousins have written to date.